MJKWoolnough/gedcom/README.md

 }
 ```

-NobilityEvent is a GEDCOM structure type
+NobilityEvent is a GEDCOM structure type.

 #### type NobilityTypeTitle